AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Code Availability

 \section{Code Availability}

-{ The underlying code, trained model files, and training, validation, and test data splits for this study are available on GitHub and can be accessed via this link: https://github.com/dslaborg/AnySleep.
+The underlying code, trained model files, and training, validation, and test data splits for this study are available on GitHub and can be accessed via this link: \url{https://github.com/dslaborg/AnySleep}.
 Further instructions on how to reproduce our main experiments and evaluate our trained models on custom datasets are also provided there.
-The software is based on PyTorch (version 2.5.1, https://pytorch.org/).
-All models were trained on an NVIDIA DGX A100 workstation equipped with eight NVIDIA A100 GPUs. }
+The software is based on PyTorch (version 2.5.1, \url{https://pytorch.org/}).
+All models were trained on an NVIDIA DGX A100 workstation equipped with eight NVIDIA A100 GPUs.